New Hampshire Child Impact Seminar

 Full lesson text for New Hampshire review

 This page shows the full course flow, sections, outcomes, and knowledge checks.
-It is a review surface; enrollment remains closed pending approval.
+It is a course preview; enrollment remains closed pending approval.

 Module 1.
 Orientation, seminar purpose, and the child's experience